 If you’re going to be in the Texas area any time soon, Paul Qui is a name you’ll want to know.
-The former Season 9 Top Chef, James Beard Award winner, and current king of Austin’s culinary scene (he’s even got a Key to the City and a day named after him), Chef Paul Qui is known for his unique style; an aggregation of influences from his Filipino heritage, a Texas upbringing, his formal training in French cuisine at Le Cordon Bleu, and his years as a chef at the renowned sushi restaurants Uchi and Uchiko.
-Earlier this year Paul opened up the doors to his very own Austin restaurant, qui (yes, lowercase).
+The former Season Nine Top Chef, James Beard Award winner, and current king of Austin’s culinary scene (he’s even got a Key to the City and a day named after him), Chef Paul Qui is known for his unique style: an aggregation of influences from his Filipino heritage, a Texas upbringing, his formal training in French cuisine at Le Cordon Bleu, and his years as a chef at the renowned sushi restaurants Uchi and Uchiko.
+Earlier this year, Paul opened the doors to his very own Austin restaurant, qui (yes, lowercase).
 Each day Paul and his team work together to concoct a progressive menu that changes daily.
-We were able to get the scoop on his story and what inspired him to start a career in the culinary world.
-We've been luck to get our hands on some of his recipes.
-He and sommelier June Rodil are putting together some mouth watering food and wine pairings with Club W wines.
-Check out the dishes straight from the qui kitchen: Kinilaw (Filipino Ceviche), Cote d'Boeuf, and Dinuguan (Pork Blood Stew).
+We were able to get the scoop on his story and what inspired him to start a career in the culinary world, and we've been lucky enough to get our hands on some of his recipes.
+He and sommelier June Rodil are putting together some mouthwatering food and wine pairings with Club W wines.
+Check out the dishes straight from the qui kitchen: Kinilaw (Filipino ceviche), Cote d'Boeuf, and Dinuguan (pork blood stew).

 When did your love affair with cooking begin?

 My love affair began late in life, while working in restaurants as a server in college.
 I was 22 when I decided to move to Austin to go to culinary school.

 Was opening your own restaurant always something you wanted to do?

 Yes, I've always wanted to open my own restaurant, but I don't think that there was ever an "aha" moment – it's something I've been planning forever since I took this path.
 I worked my way up the Uchi family ladder, and it was just the right time.